microsoft/playwright/docs/src/ci.md

 1. [User namespace cloning](http://man7.org/linux/man-pages/man7/user_namespaces.7.html)
    should be enabled to support proper sandboxing
-1. [xvfb](https://en.wikipedia.org/wiki/Xvfb) should be launched in order to run Chromium in non-headless mode (e.g. to test Chrome Extensions)
+1. [xvfb](https://en.wikipedia.org/wiki/Xvfb) should be launched in order to run browsers in headed mode
 1. If your project does not have `package-lock.json`, Travis would be auto-caching `node_modules` directory.
 If you run `npm install` (instead of `npm ci`), it is possible that the browser binaries are not downloaded.
 Fix this with [these steps](#exception-node_modules-are-cached) outlined below.
+1. You will need to install browser dependencies.
+Look at [Dockerfile.bionic](https://github.com/microsoft/playwright/blob/master/utils/docker/Dockerfile.bionic) or [Dockerfile.focal](https://github.com/microsoft/playwright/blob/master/utils/docker/Dockerfile.focal) for the list of dependencies.

 To sum up, your `.travis.yml` might look like this: